The Thing About Hope

 How Do You Perceive Hope?

 I want to be clear that I’m not suggesting this awareness lead to a certain end to the narcissistic relationship.
 What I’m suggesting is to first notice for yourself how you perceive hope in a toxic relationship.
+Does hope continue to fuel toxic patterns?
 Do you constantly find yourself being shocked when hope is shattered?
-This is where hope can be tricky because is it real hope or misplaced hope?
-When we are hoping for something that by the nature of its being is not going to happen, we may just be setting ourselves up for more pain and a pattern of blaming ourselves each time it happens.
-When we have misplaced or false hope, we go into the interaction with a narcissist looking for them to be different from who they are.
-But that is who they are, so we are constantly setup for hurt.
-It’s normal to believe that our partners will be interested in our feelings and also interested in understanding our boundaries.
-But that’s not who narcissists are.
+This is where hope can be tricky because is it real or misplaced hope?
+It’s normal to believe that our partners will be interested in our feelings and also interested in understanding our boundaries, but when we are hoping for something that by the nature of its being is not going to happen, we may just be setting ourselves up for more pain and a pattern of blaming ourselves each time it happens.

 So I think in the context of a narcissistic relationship, the concept of hope can be a barrier to our own healing.
-If we decide to stay in relationship with a narcissist, at least for the time being, we can take a different lens on hope, the lens of focussing on our own healing by learning how to set boundaries and becoming less codependent.
+If we decide to stay in relationship with a narcissist, at least for the time being, we can take a different lens on hope, the lens of focussing on our own healing by learning how to honor our own needs and wants, maintain boundaries and become less codependent.

 Please reach out if you want to focus on removing barriers to your healing.